Billie Reed: 1992–99

 Billie Reed comes to Salem in 1992 as a professional singer, but her cocaine addiction ruins that opportunity.
 Billie believes her father is dead and has never known her mother.
-Her only known relative in Salem is her brother Austin Reed.
+Her only known relative in Salem is her brother, Austin Reed.
 Luckily, Carrie Brady befriends her and gives Billie a place to stay.
-It took a while before Billie can get clean and rid her life of past demons.
+It takes a while before Billie can get clean and rid her life of past demons.

 Eventually, Billie decides to turn her life around and starts her own cosmetics company, Countess Wilhelmina.
 Kate Roberts buys out Countess Wilhelmina to spite Billie.
 Later that year, Billie befriends Tony DiMera.
-He brings up 49% of Titan Industries and then brings Billie in to run the Countess Wilhelmina division.
+He buys up 49% of Titan Industries and then brings Billie in to run the Countess Wilhelmina division.

 Billie's father, Curtis Reed, who had been presumed dead, returns.
 Curtis, who got Billie addicted to drugs as a young girl and raped her, is eventually murdered in November 1993 and Billie is arrested for killing him.
 However, Billie refuses to tell Bo Brady how she knows Curtis and she makes her brother, Austin, keep quiet.
 Billie thinks that if Bo learns the truth, he won't love her.
 Nevertheless, Bo falls in love with Billie during the trial and is determined to prove that she is innocent.

 Billie and Austin are both shocked when they learn Kate was married to Curtis Reed.
 Eventually Billie admits that Curtis is her father.
-Stefano DiMera had killed Curtis in self-defense and framed Billie.
-Billie is let go and Bo tells her that he loves her no matter what.
-Billie and Austin are also reunited with Kate, the mother whom they thought had abandoned them.
+It is revealed Stefano DiMera killed Curtis in self-defense and framed Billie.
+Billie is set free and Bo tells her that he loves her no matter what.
+Billie and Austin are also reunited with Kate, the mother who they thought had abandoned them.
 Kate tells them that Curtis had taken them from her and she believed they had all been killed in a car crash.
-Curtis actually faked their deaths and changed their names, after abandoning Kate at the side of the road, pregnant with their half-brother, Lucas Roberts.
+Curtis actually faked their deaths and changed their names after abandoning Kate at the side of the road, pregnant with their half-brother, Lucas Roberts.